jmalarcon/BlogEngine-BlogML2Markdown/README.md

 BlogMLToMarkdown.exe C:\Temp\MyBlogExport.xml
 ```

-If you run the program from within Visual Studio, you should change the debug parameters for the project, by clicking with the secondary mouse button over the project root node:
+If you run the program **from within Visual Studio**, you should change the debug parameters for the project, by clicking with the secondary mouse button over the project root node:

 ![Project properties in context menu](imgs/vs-props-01.png)